advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

 > **TODO**

+This has not been implemented yet.

-This is left until the creation of the app has been implemented.
+This is left until the creation of the app using a manifest has been implemented.

 ### Configuring the Functions App